open5e/open5e/source/monsters/tome-of-beasts/D/drakes/elder-shadow-drake.rst

 **Fade Into Shadows.** An elder shadow drake naturally fades from view in areas of dim light or darkness.
-Darkvision doesn’t overcome this, because the shadow drake doesn’t simply blend into shadows; it magically becomes invisible in them.
+Darkvision doesn’t overcome this, because the shadow drake doesn’t simply blend into shadows; it magically becomes :ref:`srd:invisible` in them.

 Elder Shadow Drake
 ~~~~~~~~~~~~~~~~~~